abhijeet-2108/Saskpoly_Capstone/README.md

-# 🛡️ Pentesting Dashboard (Flask + SQLAlchemy)
+# 🛡️ Pentesting Portal (Flask + SQLAlchemy)

-A modular, self-hosted Flask-based dashboard to run and manage penetration testing tools in an organized way.
+A modular, self-hosted Flask-based portal to run and manage penetration testing tools in an organized way.
 Designed for students, security labs, and red teamers.

 ---

 ## 🌐 Overview

-The Pentesting Dashboard now organizes tools into **Quick Scan** and **Deep Scan** categories, streamlining the workflow and enabling more targeted scanning and enumeration.
+The Pentesting Portal now organizes tools into **Quick Scan** and **Deep Scan** categories, streamlining the workflow and enabling more targeted scanning and enumeration.

 ---